 Businesses in Savi Ranch

 Today, the retail portion of Savi Ranch is home to several major retailers including Costco, Ashley Furniture, Best Buy, Bed Bath and Beyond, Kohl’s, PetsMart, Staples, Sprouts, and Dick’s Sporting Goods.
 Additionally, the area hosts several quick-service restaurants and two large hotels, Ayers Suites and Extended Stay.
-Most recently, a Maserati and Alfa Romeo dealership have found a home along Oakcrest Circle, with prime visibility to the freeway.
+Most recently, a Maserati and Alfa Romeo dealership has found a home along Oakcrest Circle, with prime visibility to the freeway.
 As such, there may be future opportunities for additional dealerships in the vicinity.

 Also located in Savi Ranch is the headquarters of John Force Racing, which is home to 16-time NHRA Funny Car Champion John Force, his team of drivers, and their cars.
 An on-site museum is dedicated to Force's career.
 Another large component of Savi Ranch is the presence of prominent medical, bio-med, and research and development firms, including Nobel Biocare, Kaiser Medical, VITA, and other companies with their national or international headquarters in Savi Ranch.